taylorwwebb/performance_optimized_NN_confidence/README.md

-# Peformance-optimized Neural Networks as an Explanatory Framework for Decision Confidence
+# Peformance-Optimized Neural Networks as an Explanatory Framework for Decision Confidence

-Code for the paper 'Peformance-optimized Neural Networks as an Explanatory Framework for Decision Confidence'.
+Code for the paper 'Peformance-Optimized Neural Networks as an Explanatory Framework for Decision Confidence'.
 Code for each set of experiments, along with detailed instructions, are contained within separate directories.

 ## Prerequisites